tieto/sipe/contrib/media-patches/README.txt

 pidgin_media_dynamic_av.patch
 	- reported as http://developer.pidgin.im/ticket/13535
+	- accepted for future 2.7.12 release

 pidgin_media_reject_only_unaccepted_sessions.patch
 	- reported as http://developer.pidgin.im/ticket/13537
+	- accepted for future 2.7.12 release

 Biggest show stopper now is a lack of SRTP (encrypted transfer) in Farsight library, requiring Office Communicator users to change their registry settings as a